dlr-gtlab/genh5/examples/conversion_system.md

 dataset.write(&c, ...);
 ```

-These extra steps required stack when writing a list of `std::string` to HDF5, as the underlying strings are not in a contiguous memory layout.
+These extra steps required accumulate when writing a list of `std::string` to HDF5, as the underlying strings are not in a contiguous memory layout.
 We would have to append each c-string to a vector of `char*` which then may be written to HDF5.
 However when writing a list of `QString` we do not only have to create a vector of `char*` but also create a separate list for the temporary `QByteArray` to keep the c-strings valid.